nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   - Adding a student: add
   - Listing all students: list
   - Find students by name: find_by_name
-  - Find student by status:  find_by_status
+  - Find student by status:  findstatus
-  - Find student by class: find_by_class
+  - Find student by class: findclasscode
   - Deleting a student: delete_student
   - Update COVID-19 status: update_status
   - Exiting the program : exit